skeeto/skeeto.github.com/_posts/2017-04-01-My-Journey-with-Touch-Typing-and-Vim.markdown

 editing work.
 My last three articles were written in Vim.
 It's really important to keep building proficiency.
 I still [rely on Emacs for email][email] and for [syndication feeds][elfeed], and that's not changing any time soon.
+I also [really like Magit][magit] as a Git interface.
 Plus I don't want to [abandon years of accumulated knowledge][tag] and leave the users of my various Emacs packages out to dry.
 Ultimately I believe will end up using Evil, to get what seems to be the best of both worlds: modal editing and Emacs' rich extensibility.

 [tt]: http://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html